BlackRaven0405/gogame/docs/index.rst

 Enums
 ~~~~~
-.. class:: Color
+.. autoclass:: Color

    Specify the color of a vertice

    :bool(color):
-      Returns False is color is Empty, True otherwise
+      Returns False if color is Empty, True otherwise

+   .. attribute:: Empty

+      The vertice is Empty
    .. attribute:: Black

-      The vertice is Black
+      The vertice is owned by Black
    .. attribute:: White

-      The vertice is White
+      The vertice is owned by White
+   .. attribute:: Green

+      The vertice is owned by Green
+   .. attribute:: Blue

+      The vertice is owned by Blue
+   .. attribute:: Yellow

+      The vertice is owned by Yellow
+   .. attribute:: Purple

+      The vertice is owned by Purple
-   .. attribute:: Empty
+   .. attribute:: Wall

-      The vertice is Empty
+      The vertice is occupied by a Wall
+   .. automethod:: Color.is_player

 Player
 ~~~~~~